 - Spinach or other dark leafy greens: Vitamins and plant based iron!
 Also helps to thicken and add to the color!

 - Protein: Per Competitor, “studies have demonstrated that exercise-induced muscle damage is reduced when protein is consumed immediately before and during workouts and that muscle repair proceeds most rapidly when protein is consumed immediately after workouts.”
-But, as many of us were reminded at Blogfest, one only needs about 15-20g of protein following a workout for muscle synthesis.
+It is important to not that one only needs about 15-20g of protein following a workout for muscle synthesis.

 - Salt: electrolytes